mdrocan/shell-scripts/README.md

 # About

+Helper scripts for various cases.

-Developed, tested and used in macOS environment.
+- Developed, tested and used in macOS environment.
 - Additional packages used in the scripts have been mostly installed with Homebrew.

 ### The stuff